 The quasi-stationary nature of blocking imposes persistent large-scale circulation anomalies, dominated by a large area of subsidence and a stable atmosphere in the center of the blocking system.
-At the same time surface cyclones are guided along the edges of the blocking systems resulting in active storm tracks both to the north and the south of a blocking.
-These meridional shifts in the storm tracks associated with blocking have been identified as the most general dynamical pattern linking blocking and (heavy) precipitation over Europe (Sousa et al., 2017; Lenggenhager and Martius, 2019).
+At the same time, surface cyclones are guided along the edges of the blocking systems resulting in active storm tracks both to the north and the south of a blocking.
+This bifurcation of the storm tracks associated with blocking has been identified as the most general dynamical pattern linking blocking and (heavy) precipitation over Europe (Rex, 1950; Sousa et al., 2017; Lenggenhager and Martius, 2019).
 Blocking systems affect the stationarity and pathways of cyclones in their surroundings (Berggren et al., 1949; Nakamura and Wallace, 1989; Swanson, 2002; Booth et al., 2017; Sousa et al., 2017; Nakamura and Huang, 2018; Lenggenhager and Martius, 2019).
-The lack of cyclones and the prevailing subsidence occurring in the large area under the blocking center leads to reduced (or even virtually suppressed)
+In addition, blocking circulation affects atmospheric moisture transport and thereby heavy precipitation (e.g., Piaget et al., 2015; Sousa et al., 2017; Lenggenhager and Martius, 2019).
+For example Piaget et al. (2015) identified an atmospheric river steered towards Switzerland along the northern edge of a blocking anticyclone as an important driver for a local flood event, and Lenggenhager and Martius (2019) identified high moisture transport along the northern edge of a blocking anticyclone to be linked to heavy precipitation along the west coast of Scandinavia (see also Fig. 2).

-400 precipitation (Yao and H.i, 2014; Sousa et al., 2017).
+The lack of cyclones and the prevailing subsidence occurring in the large area under the blocking center leads to reduced (or even virtually suppressed) precipitation (Yao and De-Hai, 2014; Sousa et al., 2017).
 In this sense, large-scale downward motion is the primary atmospheric mechanism leading to surface water shortages (and eventually droughts) during persistent blocking episodes.

-A strong zonal circulation associated with a positive NAO phase, which reflects more stable stratospheric polar vortex inhibit the occurrence of significant Rossby wave breaking (RWB) episodes, thus leading to less favorable conditions for blocking episodes (Masato et al., 2012), and consequently, to less drought prone conditions in most areas of Europe.
-However, low latitude structures (in particular subtropical ridges) are frequently the initial stage of an RWB event, as they remain connected to the subtropical high pressure belt (prior to the occurrence of a cut-off high pressure system, and a subsequent transition to a mature blocking system).
-During strong zonal flows, incipient RWB might occur, but generally not leading to mature and persisting blocking systems.
-These initial phases of a blocking life-cycle are also important contributors for persistent stable and dry episodes, in particular in Southwestern Europe, as they tend to block Atlantic frontal activity from reaching the region (Sousa et al., 2017; Santos et al., 2009).
-Under these configurations, a tighter jet stream can be found upstream of the ridge, leading to a significant wet/dry north/south dipole in terms of precipitation anomalies.
-Under less intense zonal flows, conditions are more favorable for full RWB episodes to develop over the Euro-Atlantic sector, thus leading to more frequent midand high-latitude blocking episodes (Rex type), and thus reverting the aforementioned precipitation anomaly dipole.
+For a more detailed process discussion we first focus on drought conditions.
+A strong zonal circulation associated with a positive NAO phase, which reflects a more stable stratospheric polar vortex, inhibits the occurrence of significant Rossby wave breaking (RWB) episodes, thus leading to less favorable conditions for blocking episodes (Masato et al., 2012) and, consequently, to fewer drought-prone conditions in most areas of Europe.
+However, low-latitude structures (in particular subtropical ridges) are frequently the initial stage of an RWB event, as they remain connected to the subtropical high-pressure belt.
+This is both the case prior to the occurrence of a cutoff high-pressure system and a subsequent transition to a mature blocking system.
+During strong zonal flows, incipient RWB might occur, but this generally does not lead to mature and persisting blocking systems.
+These initial phases of a blocking life cycle are also important contributors for persistent stable and dry episodes, in particular in southwestern Europe, as they tend to block Atlantic frontal activity from reaching the region (Santos et al., 2009; Sousa et al., 2017).
+Under these configurations, a more constrained jet stream can be found upstream of the ridge, leading to a significant wet/dry north/south dipole in terms of precipitation anomalies.
+Under less intense zonal flows, conditions are more favorable for full RWB episodes to develop over the Euro-Atlantic sector, thus leading to more frequent mid- and high-latitude blocking episodes (Rex type) and thus reverting the aforementioned precipitation anomaly dipole.
 However, it has been shown that Omega blocks, which present a subtropical connection (more similar to amplified ridges), tend to produce higher rainfall deficits in southern Europe, when compared to Rex blocks, where a more intense southerly branch of the split jet stream can be observed (Sousa et al., 2021).